Social Icons

 Directed by Steven Spielberg

-In Jones present time he is approached by a young man named Mutt, who tells him that Jones friend Harold Oxley found a crystal skull in Peru and suffered a mental breakdown.
-Mutt also informs Jones that his mum and Oxley have been held captive in Peru.
+In Jones’ present time, he is approached by a young man named Mutt, who tells him that Jones’ friend Harold Oxley found a crystal skull in Peru and suffered a mental breakdown.
+Mutt also informs Jones that his mom and Oxley have been held captive in Peru.

-Upon getting to Peru they get captured and Jones meet the person in charge of him and his friends capture, Colonel Dr. Irina Spalko (Cate Blanchett).
-You have to watch the whole movie to discover what the Crystal Skull is and why the Soviets want it and what they wanted to do with it.
+Upon getting to Peru, they are captured, and Jones meets the person in charge of his and his friends’ capture: Colonel Dr. Irina Spalko (Cate Blanchett).
+You have to watch the whole movie to discover what the Crystal Skull is, why the Soviets want it, and what they plan to do with it.

 0 comments: